kpirvin/s3/README.md

 }
 ```

-Now all you have to do is create a Cloud.Locations policy at the account level and assign the policy to your environment.
+**IMPORTANT**: Now all you have to do is create a Cloud.Locations policy at the account level and assign the policy to your environment.
 See more here: https://scalr-athena.readthedocs-hosted.com/en/latest/catalog/variables.html#binding-to-policy

 See this Terraform template here: https://github.com/scalr-eap/s3